edmerix/NSxFile/README.md

 % To read the data from all channels and all times, simply call: nsx.read();

-% Let's extract spikes automatically from channels 4 and 20, using the default settings: nsx.detectSpikes('channels',[4 20]);
+% Let's extract spikes automatically from channels 4 and 20, using the default
+% settings:
+nsx.detectSpikes('channels',[4 20]);
 % and now export them to a UMS2k style structure: spikes = nsx.exportSpikesUMS('channels',[4 20]);

-% Now let's read just channels 64 and 73, but take advantage of the ability to not load the whole file into RAM in order to do so (this is slower, but enables loading very large files on machines with less available memory), and tell the function to print more feedback while it's processing: nsx.useRAM = false;
+% Now let's read just channels 64 and 73, but take advantage of the ability to
+% not load the whole file into RAM in order to do so (this is slower but enables
+% loading very large files on machines with less available memory), and tell the
+% function to print more feedback while it's processing: nsx.useRAM = false;
 nsx.verbose = true;
 nsx.read('channels',[64 73]);
 % and now quickly export all channels that have been read into a UMS2k structure: spikes = nsx.exportSpikesUMS();
-% without arguments, this will run on all loaded channels, and if a channel hasn't had spike detection run on it already, it will do so seamlessly now.
+% without arguments, this will run on all loaded channels, and if a channel
+% hasn't had spike detection run on it already, it will do so seamlessly now.

-% We can now move onto spike sorting the spikes data however we wish (the original detections are in nsx.spikes, so needn't be a UMS2k export), so let's close the file: nsx.close();
+% We can now move onto spike sorting the spikes data however we wish (the
+% original detections are in nsx.spikes, so needn't be a UMS2k export), so let's
+% close the file:
+nsx.close();
 ```